JamesJackson124/liverpool-crime-analysis-project/visualisations/README.md

 ---

 ## Notes
+- **These are the key visualisations**, but there may be additional exploratory plots saved in this folder that supported the analysis.
 - All plots use consistent **pastel colour palettes** and clear labelling for readability.
 - Filenames correspond to their chart names (e.g., `crime_type_distribution.png`).
 - Interactive plots and dashboards are not saved here—they remain in the notebooks.